Subscribe and receive our travel inspirations and practical advice twice a month.

 | Sunday | Linggo |

-With this glossary, Shanti Travel’s travelers can confidently approach daily life in the Philippines, build richer connections with locals, and open up to the exceptional diversity of this unique archipelago in Asia.
+With this essential vocabulary at hand, travelers will be able to confidently navigate daily life, forge richer connections with locals, and open up to the exceptional diversity of this unique archipelago in Asia.
+At Shanti Travel our local Philippines travel experts encourage the use of these phrases for true cultural immersion.